ellieb211/Homework-3/README.md

 Importing face data
-must rename the "emotionally stable" variable to something else as the code would not allow the space when attempting a PCA. emotionally stable = e_stable
+must rename the "emotionally stable" variable to something else as the code would not allow the space when attempting a PCA. emotionally stable = e_stable creatnig a scree plot to visualise how the variables account for the social judgements on faces